What's modet's origin story?

 I rewatch the videos, second by second, and rewrite the lesson as writers would ー I change the jargon to simple words, strip the filler words, break them down into steps so an 8th grader can follow, explain through analogies and metaphors, show examples, show the process Andrew’s mind follows but doesn't write out for you.

 Back to the course, a third time.
-I can start.
-I'm making progress.
+This time, I can start.
+I'm making progress!
 But as I follow Andrew's instructions, it's not working.
 What's wrong?
 I could have looked up the simple answer by googling people's solutions on GitHub, but then I'm learning to the test.
 Ten hours later, I find it.
 But, wait, this one formula on slide 17 is wrong?
 He means a double summation but wrote just one!
 Of course he would say, it’s not wrong; you should know to infer it’s two.
 Argh!!!!
-Twenty hours for all of those.
+Twenty hours for all of that.

-Coincidentally, I'm also reading Malcolm Gladwell's David and Goliath book.
+Coincidentally, I was also reading Malcolm Gladwell's David and Goliath book.
 He tells stories of the brightest young adults’ struggles at elite colleges.
 How 30% of them drop or transfer out of STEM.
-That's when I knew I wasn't alone, and if I could solve it for myself, I could prevent the same struggles for every future student taking the course.
+That's when I knew I wasn't alone, and if I could solve it for myself, I could prevent the same struggles for every future student.

-Lastly, I pick up books and talk on the science of how our minds learn.
+Next, I go pick up books and talks on the science of how our minds learn.
 How our machine learning techniques are inspired by the science and insights of our mind.
 I’m fascinated!
 I’m in!